 As you know, we have conquered all of Cyrenaica apart from Tobruk.
-Unless Tobruk falls we will not be in a position to drive into Egypt and seize the Suez Canal.
-Tobruk is the key to solving our logistical nightmare.
-Our previous probes against Tobruk's perimeter have not been successful but now we shall attempt a full, highly organized assault against a linchpin of Tobruk's outer defense, the prominence known as Ras el Mdauuar.
+But unless Tobruk falls, we will not be in a position to drive into Egypt and seize the Suez Canal; Tobruk is the key to solving our logistical puzzle.
+Our previous probes against the city's perimeter have thus far been unsuccessful, but now we shall attempt a full, highly organized assault against a linchpin of Tobruk's outer defense, the prominence known as Ras el Mdauuar.
 If we penetrate here and seize this height, we shall be in a position to press our panzers forward and collapse the entire defense of this obstinate citadel.

-This will not be an easy attack.
-The British defenses are deep and their counterattacks will be desperate.
-Moreover, the Luftwaffe has its own logistical problems and cannot provide the air support we need.
-Nevertheless, gentlemen, we must prevail.
+Yet, this will not be an easy attack, mein Herren.
+The British defenses are deep, and their counterattacks will be desperate.
+Moreover, the Luftwaffe has its own logistical problems, and thus cannot provide the air support we need.
+Nevertheless, we must prevail.
 If we do not, we risk losing our strategic momentum and giving England the chance it needs to attempt the relief of Tobruk.

-Forward, and good luck!
+Forward, and good luck, mein Herren!